macrobond/client-webapi-sample/README.md

 - Search: Gives the user the option to search the database by entering a text that is then passed to the API.
 The API typically uses this to provide text searching.

 You can find the documentation of the API [here](https://help.macrobond.com/technical-information/the-macrobond-web-api-provider/).

-## Building the server
-The sample is using .NET 8.0.
-You can find more information and download the SDK at the [Microsoft site](https://dotnet.microsoft.com/download/dotnet-core)
+## Repository structure
 To download the source code for the sample server, you can use a git command
 ```bash
 git clone https://github.com/macrobond/client-webapi-sample.git client-webapi-sample
 ```
+This repository contains two folders, one for password based authentication named *client-webapi-sample-password* and one for token based authentication named *client-webapi-sample-token*.
+The structure of the folders are quite similar, they both contain a solution named SeriesServer.
+## Building the server
+The sample is using .NET 8.0.
+You can find more information and download the SDK at the [Microsoft site](https://dotnet.microsoft.com/download/dotnet-core)

 The solution file SeriesServer.sln can be opened in Visual Studio 2022, but you can also compile it from the command prompt and use other tools such as [Visual Studio Code](https://code.visualstudio.com/).
 The sample should be able to compile and run on Windows and Linux.